cw1960/ChromeBuilderProv1Netlify/ERROR_HANDLING_SOLUTION.md

    - Fixed rewrite rules to maintain query parameters

 3. **Error Page**
-   - Ensured the error page works without relying on components that might not be available
+   - Fixed internal server error on the error page itself
+   - Made error page compatible with server-side rendering
+   - Fixed browser API access to ensure it only runs on the client side
    - Improved error details display
    - Added system status checking
    - Created a better user experience with clear recovery options